 An IMSI is a 15-digit unique number stored on the SIM card to identify mobile networks and users.

 The first three digits of an IMSI are the mobile country code (MCC).
 The next 2–3 digits are the mobile network code (MNC), indicating the subscribers’ home network code.
 The remaining digits identify the subscriber and their service plan.

 For example, if a Cellular IoT device deployed in the field attempts to establish a connection to a network, the network identifies it by the IMSI, while the mobile station performs a location update.

 Why is the IMSI Important for Cellular IoT?

 As a definitive identifier of the line of service, the IMSI is critical in device authentication.

 Each IMSI has a secret key (Ki) attached to it.
-Both the key (Ki) and the IMSI are stored on the SIM.
-Together, they create a key-in-lock combination that authenticates the device on a mobile network.
-It enables the operator to identify and verify information on the customer such as their data plan and data usage.
+Together, the IMSI and Ki create a key-in-lock combination that authenticates the device on a mobile network.
+This enables the operator to identify and verify information on the customer such as their data plan and data usage.